tari-labs/tari-university/LightningNetworkForDummies/PITCHME.md

 However, since onchain fees will be high, it makes sense to deposit lots of money to a new LN channel, and spend funds over the next few weeks with lower off chain fees.

-Recharging a channel (e,g.
-Submarine Swaps or splicing) won’t help, because user still needs to pay onchain fees and thus he should ‘deposit’ a bid sum upfront again, to save on fees in the future.
+Recharging a channel won’t help, because user still needs to pay onchain fees and thus he should ‘deposit’ a big sum upfront again, to save on fees in the future.

 Note: Why bother depositing lots of funds upfront to save on future fees, if user can keep using Visa or other alt coins with low transaction fees?
 Solution: this won’t be a problem if everybody uses LN, because all payments would be done off chain, but this is unlikely to happen soon